StepSafe — Mobile Safety App

 Pain Points

-• Doesn't know which areas are risky before she walks them
+• Know which areas are risky before she walks them

-• Feel like someone is aware of where she is
+• Have someone aware of where she is in an unexpected emergency

 Empathy Map